Achain Market Cap Achieves $1.33 Million (ACT)

-Achain (ACT) traded flat against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on September 8th.
-In the last seven days, Achain has traded down 18.3% against the U.S. dollar.
-One Achain coin can currently be purchased for about $0.0011 or 0.00000002 BTC on popular cryptocurrency exchanges.
-Achain has a market cap of $1.33 million and $33.62 worth of Achain was traded on exchanges in the last day.
+Achain (ACT) traded up 12.6% against the U.S. dollar during the 1 day period ending at 18:00 PM Eastern on September 12th.
+During the last seven days, Achain has traded up 0.1% against the U.S. dollar.
+One Achain coin can currently be bought for $0.0011 or 0.00000002 BTC on exchanges.
+Achain has a total market capitalization of $1.33 million and $0.39 worth of Achain was traded on exchanges in the last day.

 Achain Coin Profile

-ACT is a distributed proof-of-stake (dPOS) coin that uses the DPoS hashing algorithm.
-Its launch date was July 22nd, 2017.
+Achain is a distributed proof-of-stake (dPOS) coin that uses the DPoS hashing algorithm.
+Its genesis date was July 22nd, 2017.
 Achain’s total supply is 1,000,000,000 coins and its circulating supply is 999,999,998 coins.
+The official website for Achain is www.achain.com.
+Achain’s official Twitter account is @achainofficial and its Facebook page is accessible here.
 The Reddit community for Achain is https://reddit.com/r/achain_official and the currency’s Github account can be viewed here.
-Achain’s official Twitter account is @achainofficial and its Facebook page is accessible here.
-The official website for Achain is www.achain.com.

 The Achain token (ACT) will give users the right to access the network services and voting privileges on the platform.